talkable/talkable-docs/_sources/integration/custom/integration_components.rst.txt

    - Subtotal (pre-tax, post-discount amount)
    - Coupon code(s) used at checkout (can accept an array of strings if you allow for multiple coupons to be applied at checkout)
+   - Currency ISO code.
+It is required for multi-currency sites.
    - (optional) Shipping Address for additional fraud protection.
    - (optional) Shopping cart line items.
 This is only necessary if segmenting based on cart contents.